skswales/colton-software-pipedream4/README.md

 Run !Amu.

-Drag 'r32.Makefile' to !Amu... and wait...
-A PipeDream build takes about 16 minutes on a SA RISC PC.
-Building on an ARMX6 takes about one minute.
+Drag 'r32.Makefile' to !Amu... and wait... hopefully not very long.

+A PipeDream 4 build takes about thirty to forty seconds on a Raspberry Pi 4 (depending on your overclock) and about sixteen minutes on a SA RISC PC.

 Subsequent builds